mattia-p/search_game/Readme.md

 - Account for solution not found
 - Make game bigger with more tiles
 - Make it modular and let people choose size
+- Automated documentation
+- Count time it takes to find a solution